L33tCh/leaguer/README.md

 #### Guidelines
 Written for Python 3.7 and [pytest](https://docs.pytest.org/en/latest/) used for testing

-pytest requirement only required for testing and not just app use
+To run all test, ensure pytest in installed (`pip3 install -U pytest`) and run `python3 -m pytest` in the app root directory

 #### Platform support
-Developed on Manjaro Linux resulting in Unix line feed for line endings.
+Developed on Manjaro Linux resulting in Unix line feed (LF) for line endings.

 #### Sample input:
 ||